-The process has now been validated with 2 units being formally accredited.
+A number of units have now been formally accredited.
 We are in a position to accredit further units and encourage all of those units who wish to undergo the process to contact and provide the information detailed below.

-If you would like to be an assessor for this process could you send your details to firstname.lastname@example.org.
-If you have feedback regarding this process please also feel free to contact.
+If you would like to be an assessor for this process could you send your details to Mark Mercer-Jones.
+If you have feedback regarding this process please also feel free to contact us.

 IN 2014 ACPGBI UNDERTOOK A CENSUS OF CURRENT COLORECTAL SURGICAL PRACTICE ACROSS THE UK.
 ANDY WILLIAMS ANALYSED THE CENSUS DATA REGARDING PF PRACTICE AT THAT TIME.

 - Dedicated PF Clinic or equivalent per week including secondary and tertiary referrals as part of a multidisciplinary service.